Freaky-04/Library-management-system-python-project-/README.md

 The project was made in python and for the database MySql is used.

-## Installation
+## Files to import

-Install my-project with npm
+import for python

 ```python
     from tkinter import *